PhyloSofS-Team/thoraxe/docs/source/programs/add_transcripts.rst

                      complement of the genomic sequence.
 ==================== ===========================================================

-You can find an example of the required table in the `test/data` folder of the `thoraxe` repository at `GitHub`_.
+You can find `user_transcript.csv`, an example of the required table in the `test/data` folder of the `thoraxe` repository at `GitHub`_.
 There is also this `Google spreadsheet`_ that you can modify and download later as a CSV file.

 .. _GitHub: https://github.com/PhyloSofS-Team/thoraxe